 *This criterion will not be considered during the initial review to select semi-finalists.

 Finalists will pitch before the Challenge Leadership Group and a live audience at Solve Challenge Finals.
 If you are invited to pitch at Solve Challenge Finals, travel to New York will be reimbursed and accommodations will be provided.

 The most promising solutions will form the new Solver class and build partnerships with the Solve community.

 What will I get if my solution is selected?

-There's more than $1.5 million of funding available for the 2019 Solver Class.
-If you are selected as a Solver, you’ll receive a $10,000 grant from Solve, as well as access to the prize funding below.
-Visit each Challenges page to learn more about prizes.
+There's more than $1.7 million of funding available for the 2020 Solver Class.
+If you are selected as a Solver, you’ll receive a $10,000 grant from Solve, as well as access to significant additional prize funding.
+Visit each Challenge page to learn more about prizes.

 However, being a Solver is about much more than prize funding.
 When you join our MIT-backed network, you'll receive nine months of personalized support from Solve staff and Members of Solve’s cross-sector community.
 Through these connections, you'll build the partnerships needed to accelerate your work, validate your impact and business model, and scale your solution.